-The largest brown trout (approx 30 cm) captured during 2016 fisheries surveys was in the pool created by a beaver dam

-Creating habitats generates suspended sediment

-The University of Exeter analysis of water quality shows how the sequence of beaver dams reduces suspended sediment loading during high flows.
-However, in drier periods, the water in newly created or more active ponds is often turbid due to the dredging activities of the beavers.
+The largest brown trout (approx 30 cm) captured during 2016 fisheries surveys was in the pool created by a beaver dam.
+Creating habitats generates suspended sediment The University of Exeter analysis of water quality shows how the sequence of beaver dams reduces suspended sediment loading during high flows.
+However in drier periods, the water in newly created or more active ponds is often turbid due to the dredging activities of the beavers.
 Whilst the beavers are undoubtedly creating a complex wetland comprising numerous ponds, canals, rivulets etc, many of the more active beaver ponds do not have the invertebrate species that might be found in cleaner ponds.
 As the number and size of the ponds increases over time, these negative impacts are more dispersed.
 In an unfenced situation where beavers were exploring a much larger territory and changing the focus of activity over time, abandoning some areas, the negative impacts on water quality are likely to be more localised and temporary.

-Ongoing fisheries research in Scotland

-PhD researcher from University of Southampton, Rob Needham, has been investigating brown trout populations in Scotland that are being influenced by beaver dams.
+The construction of any ponds releases sediment for a period, and the fact that the beavers are creating ponds slowly over many years just appears to prolong this effect.
+The University of Exeter are currently investigating the sediment storage and transport between the different beaver ponds.
+Ongoing fisheries research in Scotland PhD researcher from University of Southampton, Rob Needham has been investigating brown trout populations in Scotland that are being influenced by beaver dams.
 This work is comparing channels with and without beavers, and tracking individual fish migrating through beaver ponds and over dams.
 This work began in July 2014 under the supervision of Professor Paul Kemp, Professor David Sears and Dr Gerald Müller.
 The preliminary results from these Scottish studies suggest trout are larger and more abundant in beaver modified habitats compared to trout in non-beaver modified habitats.
-Passive Intergrated Transponder (PIT) tag telemetry has also been used to assess the impact of beaver dams on upstream and downstream movement of trout.
+PIT telemetry has also been used to assess the impact of beaver dams on upstream and downstream movement of trout.
 Preliminary results have shown trout passing both upstream and downstream of beaver dams, particularly in high flows in the autumn during spawning.
 Analysis of these data is still on going.

 Figure 9.
-Brown Trout length in spring and summer 2016 in the Scottish study site

-The University of Southampton is leading research into the impacts of beaver dams on fish populations.
+Brown Trout length in spring and summer 2016 in the Scottish study site The scientists The University of Southampton is leading research into the impacts of beaver dams on fish populations.
 Under the supervision of Professor Paul Kemp, a team of fisheries and engineering specialists is seeking to understand the effects of changes to the structure of watercourses as a result of beaver dams on fish populations, and any impacts on migration of salmonids.
 P.Kemp@soton.ac.uk